dgtony/afg/README.md

   # step name
   drink_choice:
-    # reprompt if wrong intent was invoked
+    # if wrong intent was invoked, ask user again with one of the phrases (random choice)
+    reprompt:
-    reprompt: "Sorry, I didn't understand, would you like tea or coffee?"
+      - "Sorry, I didn't understand, would you like tea or coffee?"
+      - "Please, choose tea or coffee"
-    # help phrase for the current step
+    # help phrases for the current step
+    help:
-    help: "You need to decide what drink you want.
+      - "You need to decide what drink you want.
 Say: tea or coffee"
+      - "Just say: tea or coffee"
     events:
       # event trigger #1
       choose_tea: